 3. Series B

-In the case of series B rounds, we can see clear domination of AI startups in larger deals.
-In this case, they dominate the $10-50M deals while non-ai startups are a lot more likely to receive less than $10M.
+In the case of series B rounds, we can see the clear domination of AI startups in larger deals.
+In this case, they dominate the $10-50M deals.
+Non-ai startups are a lot more likely to receive less than $10M.

 When taking under consideration deals smaller than $50M, we land with AI companies receiving 14% larger deals. ($20M vs $17.4M)

-The difference of medians is also significant thought not as much as in case of series A deals – $18M for AI startups and $15M for non AI startups – 20% difference
+The difference of medians is also significant though not as much as in the case of series A deals. $18M for AI startups and $15M for non AI startups – 20% difference

 Sumeet Shah – VC Specialist

 Artificial Intelligence is definitely feeling a bit like a buzzword these days, but there’s a real reason why investors are pushing hard into it.
 When appropriately used, AI can efficiently manage a lot of the internal process steps and not tie the user up in any confusing bugs, allowing the ultimate product’s features to shine only to the user. [..]
 I wouldn’t be surprised to see more deeper investment, especially if Series A startups (where traction on product and user growth is quite notable) have rocketed over 125%.

 Trends in the number of AI startups rounds by quarter